Optinux/wsem-ai/README.md

 # wsem-ai

-Contains code made for my seminar work
+This contains all the code needed  for my seminar work, including a [wga-scraper](https://github.com/Optinux/wga-scraper) binary